Supporters of the START Act ask Governor to sign the bill

 “That allows labor trafficking survivors to vacate convictions and move on with their lives, and it also allows sex trafficking survivors that have other convictions related to their trafficking to move forward with their lives,” said Abigail Swenstein, Criminal Defense Practice Staff Attorney.

-Under the law survivors could petition the court to clear any offense resulting from their trafficking.
-A judge would then review evidence. “{It also ensures that all of the documents filed on these cases are kept confidential and it clarifies that a survivor of trafficking does not need to show that they’ve been rehabilitated, but that they never should have been convicted in the first place,” Swenstein said.
+Under the law, survivors could petition the court to clear any offense resulting from their trafficking.
+A judge would then review evidence.

+“It also ensures that all of the documents filed on these cases are kept confidential, and it clarifies that a survivor of trafficking does not need to show that they’ve been rehabilitated but that they never should have been convicted in the first place,” Swenstein said.

+“This is a victim’s rights bill that gives judges more authority.
+This is not a get out of jail free card.
+It doesn’t impact ongoing cases even,” said Swenstein.

-The bill was passed by the legislature in May, but has not yet been delivered to the Governor.
+The bill was passed by the legislature in May but has yet to be delivered to the Governor.